quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #quic-packetsent-def title="QUICPacketSent definition"}

-Note: The encryption_level and packet_number_space are not logged explicitly:
+The encryption_level and packet_number_space are not logged explicitly:
 the header.packet_type specifies this by inference (assuming correct
 implementation)

-Note: for more details on "datagram_id", see {{quic-datagramssent}}.
+For more details on "datagram_id", see {{quic-datagramssent}}.
 It is only needed
 when keeping track of packet coalescing.

 ## packet_received {#quic-packetreceived}